 Quite common scenario when one select (child) depends on another (parent) and when parent is selected, you need to fetch data child dataset.
 Svelecte supports this use-case directly.

-DOM id property of parent select.
-This attribute should be defined on child svelecte element.
+stringid property of parent select.
+This attribute should be defined on

 The only thing you need to handle is listening to change as you would with native inputs.